Lolindhir/PnP/docs/assets/rules/classes/Wizard.md

 ### Level 1: Spellcasting
 As a student of arcane magic, you have learned to cast spells.
 The complete rules for your spellcasting are explained in the [Wizard Spellcasting](https://lolindhir.github.io/PnP/rules/classes/wizard/wizard_spellcasting) section.
-As an overview, listed below are the key features of your spellcasting:
+As an overview, the key features of your spellcasting are listed below:

 | Key Feature            | Characteristic            |
 | :--------------------- | :------------------------ |